* Subject to availability.

 Lesbos, this mountainous island whose volcanic origins explain the presence of many warm springs, does not only attract visitors for its magnificent sandy beaches or the memory of the poet Sappho.
-For example, the preserved Byzantine fortress of Molyvos, the best preserved in the Western Mediterranean, offers sumptuous panoramas from its ramparts, while a petrified forest, the only one in the region, is a geological witness to the dense subtropical vegetation of giant conifers that covered the region 20 million years ago.
+For example, the preserved Byzantine fortress of Molyvos, the best preserved in the Western Mediterranean, offers sumptuous panoramas from its ramparts, while the petrified forest in the village of Sigri is a geological witness to the dense subtropical vegetation of giant conifers that covered the region 20 million years ago.
 Finally, the monasteries are active pilgrimage sites, particularly that of Taxiarchis (Archangel Michael), the patron saint of the island.

 15 May 2019 – VolosArrival 15/05/2019 early morning.
 Departure 15/05/2019 late afternoon.

 Volos, one of the biggest port cities in Greece, is located at the foot of Mount Pelion.
 According to mythology, Mount Pelion was a place of celebration for gods and heroes, and the home of the centaurs.
 The beauty of the place and the magical atmosphere that reigns here can indeed only have been inspired by the gods: the clear water that flows from a multitude of sources bathes the plane trees, apple trees, oaks, beech trees, gardenias, camellias, and hydrangeas that thrive in the fertile soil of Thessaly.
-Do not miss your chance to visit picturesque villages in the hills, such as Makrinitsa and Portaria.
-They have remained intact over the centuries and visitors will enjoy discovering mansions with an architecture that is unique in Greece, as well as typical fountains and churches.
+Do not miss your chance to visit picturesque village of Milies in the hills, and to discover its traditional architecture.

 16 May 2019 – HydraArrival 16/05/2019 midday.
 Departure 16/05/2019 late afternoon.